 So you might invite your baby’s father to help with the adoption process.
-He could look through adoptive family profiles with you, or even help interview prospective parents.
+He could look through adoptive family profiles with you or even help interview the prospective parents.
 Let him be a part of the entire process.
-Even if he chooses not to help with the adoption, asking him to join you may help him to accept the future.
+Even if he chooses not to help with the adoption, asking him to join you may help him accept the future.

 Understand that he may need time to think about this.
 For many men, their first response to adoption is “No, I won’t let my child be adoption.”
 But upon learning what modern adoption looks like, they can see that you have put a lot of thought into this and it really is the best choice for parents to be on the same page.

 If you do not feel safe having a conversation with your baby’s father, you can get help telling him about adoption.
 Your Adoption Coordinator or an attorney can contact him for you.
 You don’t have to talk to him if you feel in danger.
 You never have to put yourself in a situation where you do not feel safe or afraid of how he will react.

 The father may oppose the adoption, even after being presented with all of the evidence that it is the right course of action.
 If this happens, you can still pursue open adoption on your own.
 Your Adoption Coordinator at Lifetime can help you learn what your options are if he’s uncooperative.

 Lifetime Adoption, Inc. is a Licensed Florida Child Placing Agency.
 (License #100084254)

 Lifetime Adoption Center is a BBB Accredited Business with an A+ rating